JonTalmon/JonTalmon/README.md

 - 👀 I’m interested in back-end and fullStack development!
 - 🌱 I’m currently learning javaScript, Java & C#
 - 📫 How to reach me: jonatas_talmon@hotmail.com
-- ⚡ Fun fact: I have a bachelor degree in business and I'm trying to change careers!